 Journaling allows you to express your thoughts and feelings.
 It is a way to gain self-knowledge and solve problems.
 When writing to clear your mind, it is important to incorporate your feelings of gratitude toward the people, things, and events that mean the most to you.
 This is a successful way to reduce stress, strengthen your emotional resilience, and focus on the positives in your life.

-This ongoing pandemic has added a new layer of stress on all of us—spanning our professional and personal lives alike.
-If you have questions about stress management or you think you may need to be connected to professional help, feel free to contact me at firstname.lastname@example.org.
-Please also leverage our COVID-19 Business Resources for relevant updates and educational materials regarding the pandemic.
+If you have questions about stress management or think you may need to be connected with a professional for help, feel free to contact me at firstname.lastname@example.org.